 While Apple Music makes accessing music incredibly easy, there are still many users who prefer to store their favorite songs on physical media, like CDs.
-Burning a CD from Apple Music is not only a way to personalize your music collection but also an opportunity to enjoy high-quality sound on a variety of devices, such as car stereos.
+Burning Apple Music to CD is not only a way to personalize your music collection but also an opportunity to enjoy high-quality sound on a variety of devices, such as car stereos.

 In this article, we'll guide you through the steps to burn your Apple Music playlist to CD with or without iTunes, whether you're looking to create personalized gifts for friends or simply want to enjoy your Apple Music library in your car.
 Let's dive in!